iPrOp: Interactive Prompt Optimization for Large Language Models with a Human in the Loop: Evaluation

 \section{Evaluation}

-We envision our system to enable future research on the interaction of the various aspects to consider when humans make preference decisions on particular prompts under the available information.
-To validate the principled feasibility of our \textit{iPrOp} system, we run experiments on three emotion classification datasets using the llama3.1:8b-instruct-fp16 model\footnote{\url{https://ollama.com/library/llama3.1:8b-instruct-fp16}} \citep{llama3}.
+We envision our \textit{iPrOp} approach to enable future research on the interaction of the various aspects to consider when humans make preference decisions on particular prompts under the available information.
+To validate the principled feasibility of our approach, we run experiments on three emotion classification datasets using the llama3.1:8b-instruct-fp16 model\footnote{\url{https://ollama.com/library/llama3.1:8b-instruct-fp16}} \citep{llama3}.
 In this experiment, we only consider automated classification performance scores and leave an automated evaluation of the other measures or a user study for future work.
 In this simulation, the prompt is selected corresponding to the weighted F$_1$ score over a fixed subset of the training data.
-We expect to demonstrate a rising trend during the optimization process to verify the effectiveness of our system.
+We expect to demonstrate a rising trend during the optimization process to verify the effectiveness of our approach.